NielsdaWheelz/niels-gpt-2/README.md

   - **EOT behavior**: all generation functions include the eot token in the returned ids list (better for debugging/reproducibility).
 Client code (like chat CLI) should strip eot when rendering text.

 ### chat CLI (`niels_gpt.chat_cli`)
-- loads checkpoint, rebuilds model, seeds CPU generator, builds chat prompt with system/user turns, calls `generate_text` with stop sequences to avoid emitting role tags, extracts assistant reply, loops.
+- loads checkpoint, rebuilds model, seeds CPU generator, builds chat prompt with system/user turns, calls KV-cache generation by default (falls back to `generate_text` with `--no-kv-cache`), extracts assistant reply, loops.
+Generation stops on `<|eot|>` token id only (no substring scanning).

 ### learning rate (`niels_gpt.lr_schedule.lr_at_step`)
 - linear warmup to `base_lr`, then cosine decay to `min_lr` over the remaining steps.